PubInv/euler-notebook/README.md

 To delete any automatically-generated files run `scripts/clean`.

-To install libraries that math tablet depends on run `scripts/install`.
+To install libraries that euler notebook depends on run `scripts/install`.

-To build an executable math-tablet client and server from source run `scripts/build`.
+To build an executable euler-notebook client and server from source run `scripts/build`.

-To run unit tests after math tablet has been built run `scripts/test`.
+To run unit tests after euler notebook has been built run `scripts/test`.

-To start the math tablet server run `scripts/run`.
+To start the euler notebook server run `scripts/run`.

 The `scripts/go` command runs the above scripts in the order listed.